IQSS/datafest/multiple_approaches_combining_data/installation.md

 `bash /Users/Shared/datafest_2017/Installers/mac_odbc_config.command`

 4. If all installed successfully, you should see a confirmation message "Files are present and installed OK".
 If not, you will be informed, and you should download the *.ini files from the GitHub site found at 'installers > mac' and place in your invisible Library home folder.
 If you are stuck, please show the error messages to the HelpDesk volunteers at DataFest concourse.

+5. Open Stata, and enter `set odbcdriver ansi, permanently`, Enter, and `odbc list`.
+You should see the data source that you entered there as a clickable link.
+Click on the DF_Survey_DB link, and you should see the list of the four data tables in our database.
+If you do not get this, please show the error messages to the HelpDesk volunteers at DataFest concourse.